Open positions

 • Group storage space.

-3. Follow the Twitter and Facebook accounts of the lab, if you use these social media for work.
+3. Follow the LinkedIn, X, and Facebook accounts of the lab, if you use these social media for work.

 1. Transparency in authors’ contributions and responsibilities to promote integrity in scientific publication.
 Marcia K. McNutt, Monica Bradford, Jeffrey M. Drazen, Brooks Hanson, BobHoward, Kathleen Hall Jamieson, Véronique Kiermer, Emilie Marcus, Barbara Kline Pope, Randy Schekman, Sowmya Swaminathan, Peter J. Stang, Inder M. Verma.
 Proceedings of the National Academy of Sciences Mar 2018, 115 (11) 2557-2560; DOI:10.1073/pnas.1715374115